 Where can a cyber security qualification take you?

 Despite what you might think, cyber security isn't just for computer scientists.
 Organisations require people from varied backgrounds and disciplines to work in this area.
 Anyone who has good problem solving skills, is innovative, and can think strategically would be well suited to a career in cyber security.
 Other types of people that are highly valued in this area are good communicators, educators, analytical thinkers, and those with sound ethics.

 Because cyber security is an issue in nearly every business, a cyber security qualification really can take you anywhere in the world.
 Small businesses to large corporations and even government organisations require cyber security professionals to protect them from cyber attacks.

 Some of the types of careers that cyber security training can unlock include cyber security technical support, cyber security intrusion tester, security support officer, penetration tester, networking security support officer, and website security support officer.
 Few careers offer the variety in both roles and industries that cyber security training can unlock.

 TAFE Queensland cyber security courses

 TAFE Queensland offers both introductory and advanced IT security and network security courses.
-Our Introduction to Cyber Security (NONAC02019) short course provides basic cyber security awareness training and will teach you how to protect yourself online.
-Or our Certificate IV in Cyber Security (22334VIC) is a specialised course that will prepare you to enter the industry and protect organisations against malicious cyber activity.
+Our Certificate IV in Cyber Security (22603VIC) is a specialised course that will prepare you to enter the industry and protect organisations against malicious cyber activity.